Flu Prevention

 1. Get a Flu Shot

 September and October are good times to get vaccinated.
 However, as long as flu viruses are circulating, vaccination should continue, even in January or later.
-Flu shots are safe and recommended by the CDC, especially while the world is still in a pandemic.
+Flu shots are safe and recommended by the CDC.

 2. Avoid Close Contact